TakanariShimbo/open-super-whisper/README.md

    - Start/stop recording
    - Completely exit the application

-### Importing Audio Files

-1. Click the "Import Audio" button
-2. Select an audio file from your computer
-3. The application will process and transcribe the file

 ### Language Selection

 1. Select a language from the dropdown menu before recording or importing audio